Rate this page:

 | Hide the app |

-Hiding an app will hide the app from the Atlassian Marketplace User Interface and the Atlassian Universal Plugin Manager.
-New customers will not be able to install the app.
+Hiding an app will hide the app from the Atlassian Marketplace and the Atlassian Universal Plugin Manager.
+New customers won't be able to install the app.

-Badge Removal removes the Cloud Security Participant Badge from the Atlassian Marketplace User Interface.
+Badge Removal removes the Cloud Security Participant Badge from the Atlassian Marketplace.

-Apps who have the Cloud Fortified App Badge will also have this badge removed since the Cloud Security Participant Badge is a requirement for the Cloud Fortified App Badge.
+Apps that have the Cloud Fortified App Badge will also have this badge removed, since the Cloud Security Participant Badge is a requirement for the Cloud Fortified App Badge.

 Badge removal also includes removing the checkmark that identifies an app as a participant in the Marketplace Bug Bounty Program.

-Atlassian requires developers to maintain communication with Atlassian.
-In AMS, Atlassian will contact the app’s security contacts regarding the outstanding vulnerability for up to 90 days.
-In the event that Atlassian does not hear from the partner within 90 days, nor does the partner make clear efforts to address and fix the vulnerability, Atlassian will pause the app from the Atlassian Marketplace, in addition to the enforcements listed in the above table.
+If we don't hear from the partner within 90 days, and the partner doesn't make clear efforts to address and fix the vulnerability, Atlassian will hide the app from the Atlassian Marketplace, in addition to the enforcements listed in the above table.
+Ultimately, Atlassian reserves the right to pause the app after all enforcement measures and attempts to communicate have been exhausted.

 Rate this page: